 This ingredient is added with the purpose of cleaning the hair by removing dirt and oils from the hair and scalp.

-Citric acid is commonly added to shampoo to bring the pH level down.
-This is so that it isn’t too harsh on the hair and scalp.
+Citric acid is commonly added to shampoo to bring down the pH level.
+This is so that hair products aren’t too harsh on the hair and scalp.

 If you prefer to use products without coconut, there are a variety of coconut-free shampoos on the market.